Xela3026/yabbr-docs/docs/campaigns/sms-campaigns.md

 <CustomisableImage src="/img/campaign-sms-type.png" alt="SMS Campaign Type Selection" width="550"/>

 - [**Broadcast**](#broadcast): one-way outbound message sent using a registered alpha code or sender ID.
 It automatically disables inbound capabilities.
 - [**Interative Broadcast**](#interactive-broadcast): message sent using a virtual number.
-These allow two-way communication so that other systems like Yabbr Chat can interact with responses.
+These allow two-way communication so that other systems like <BrandName/> Chat can interact with responses.
 - [**Poll**](#poll): Currently functionally the same as Interactive Broadcast.

 #### Message